Codeinwp/otter-blocks-qa-templates/readme.md

 ## Concepts

-Every folder represent a source/database from which we can get the exported blocks.
+Every folder in the `blocks` represent a source/database from which we can get the exported blocks.
 Every folder that is used a source/database must have `index.json` in which we list the available files and their features.
 See `blocks/index.json` as example.

+The folders `sites` will contain exported sites, which will help to test mode advance blocks like Posts, Comparison Review.

 ## Chrome Extension Install